bullshag/ygoCGPTE/GDD.md

 - **Implementation Notes (2025-10-19):**
   - Candidate list content disables VerticalLayoutGroup and ContentSizeFitter at runtime to preserve manual spacing.
   - Candidate button prefabs must retain non-stretch anchors (anchorMin/Max (0.5,1), pivot (0.5,1)) so TavernPanel positioning logic remains valid.
+- **Implementation Notes (2025-10-19b):**
+  - TavernPanel now exposes a serialized `recruitWindowRoot` and toggles it when candidate search results populate so the recruit list window activates as soon as recruits are available.
 - **Implementation Notes (2025-10-20):**
   - TavernManager now handles node-aware roster generation, pruning, and persistence via the new SQL scripts with 24-hour rotation.